SPANDigital/presidium-core/README.md

 ### Syntax Highlighting

-Corpus uses [prism.js](http://prismjs.com/) to handle all code highlighting.
+Presidium uses [prism.js](http://prismjs.com/) to handle all code highlighting.

 To use prism, use the normal [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) as in Github Flavored Markdown.